msillano/tuyaDAEMON/tuyaDAEMON/README.md

      - `debug` nodes can control the _debug pad_ content: enabling/disabling them the user can modulate the visible information.
      - `filters` can reduce the info and the DB writing charge (you can also disable/delete the DB node).
      - see _'Debug pad options'_ comment node.

+3)  _node 'tuyaDEAMON.CORE.save path': defines where to save the 'alldevices.json' file._

  ### installation
    0. Precondition: _mySQL_ server running: import the  `tuyamessages.sql`  to create the required table. (optional)